 9. Skin Fade with Short Hair

-A skin fade with short hair is an edgy cut which allows you more control over styling and the overall look of your receding hairline.
+A skin fade with short hair is an edgy cut that allows you more control over styling and the overall look of your receding hairline.
 The shaved sides and tapered length provide a modern aesthetic, which makes you look younger.
 This cut also draws attention away from your hairline and to the longer hair at the top of your head.
-This style will work better if you’re still in the early stages of balding.

 10. Slick Back Combover

-Any slicked back styles are great for men with receding hairlines and widow’s peaks.
-Having your hair off your face helps define your facial features and makes you appear more chiselled.
-The slicked back comb-over is sleek, sophisticated, modern and is the ideal hairstyle to edge up a formal look.
+Slick back hairstyles are great for men with receding hairlines and widow’s peaks.
+Having your hair off your face helps define your facial features and makes you appear more chiseled.
+The slicked back comb over is sleek, sophisticated, modern, and is the ideal hairstyle to edge up a formal look.